zeeshanali/Online-Help/docs/Install_Guide/ig_ch_04_pre_install.md

 Lustre* as described herein. *Any existing file system data will be lost*.

-1. Red Hat Enterprise Linux or CentOS Linux version 7.3 or 7.4 must be installed.
+1. Red Hat Enterprise Linux or CentOS Linux version 7.4 must be installed.
 All servers should be running the same OS and version.

     -   Do **not** install CMAN (Cluster Manager) or other packages that use